 Hosting events and contests ensure that customers have an actionable goal in your campaign.
 Studies suggest that brands hosting contests acquire 34% more new customers on average.

 It’s also an underutilized marketing strategy.
 Statistics show us that only 0.56% of Instagram posts are contests.
 But Instagram accounts doing contests grow 70% faster.
+It is one of the best ways to get free followers on Instagram.

 Build Hype for your Brand